quarkslab/kdigger/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell dig         Use all buckets or specific ones help        Help about any command ls          List available buckets or describe specific ones version     Print the version information
+  completion  Generate the autocompletion script for the specified shell dig         Use all buckets or specific ones gen         Generate template for pod with security features disabled help        Help about any command ls          List available buckets or describe specific ones version     Print the version information